vatsalmpatel/vatsalmpatel/README.md

 # 🎃💻 Vatsal Patel

-I'm a Machine Learning Engineer who knows how to build and train a machine learning model and deploy those models at scale.
+I'm a Data Scientist with vast experience in building data pipelines and someone who knows how to build and train a machine learning model and deploy those models at scale.
 I have experience building computer vision models, recommendation systems using Graph Neural Networks as well as recommendation systems using transformer models, NLP Models, Deep Learning Models, Regression Models and much more.
 I can build scalable models in Tensorflow as well as PyTorch.

 ### 🧰 Languages and Tools